rohitsathish/Finding-Donors-for-a-Charity-Adaboost-Model/README.md

-# Finding Donors for CharityML - Adaboost ML Model
+# Finding Donors for CharityML - Adaboost Model

 This project is based on the Finding Donors for CharityML project of the Introduction to Machine Learning with PyTorch nanodegree on Udacity